appium/appium-geckodriver/README.md

 ## Usage

 It is mandatory to have both Firefox browser installed and the geckodriver binary downloaded on the platform where automated tests are going to be executed.
 Firefox could be downloaded from the [official download site](https://www.mozilla.org/en-GB/firefox/all/) and the driver binary could be retrieved from the GitHub [releases page](https://github.com/mozilla/geckodriver/releases).
-The binary must be put into one of the folder included to PATH environment variable.
+The binary must be put into one of the folders included to PATH environment variable.
 On Mac OS it also might be necessary to run `xcattr -cr "<binary_path>"` to avoid [notarization](https://firefox-source-docs.mozilla.org/testing/geckodriver/Notarization.html) issues.

 Then you need to decide where the automated test is going to be executed.
 Gecko driver supports the following target platforms:
  - Mac OS